Japan’s MCH-101: All Your Mine Are Belong to Us

 March 2006: Japan takes delivery of its 1st MCH-101.
 It was assembled at AgustaWestland’s Yeovil, UK plan before undergoing conversion at Kawasaki Heavy Industries’ Gifu works.
 Source.

 2003: The first of 14 MCH-101 (Airborne Mine Counter Measures, 11) and CH-101 (Antarctic Support, 3) helicopters was delivered to the Japan Maritime Self Defense Force.
+Subsequent releases indicate that it was a CH-101.
 Source.

 2002: The ECH-101 partners enter into a general consultancy and distributorship agreement for the promotion and sales of the AW101.
 Source.